AkiraMiyakoda/cppIncludeGuard/README.md

 ```

 * Skips comment blocks at the beginning of a file.
 (Optional)
+* Inserts a blank line after the first comment blocks.
+(Optional)
 ```C
 /**
  * Copyright (c) 2019 Akira Miyakoda